grafana/k6-docs/src/data/markdown/docs/20 jslib/01 jslib/expect/36 toBeTruthy.md

 ## expect.js library is no longer maintained
 expect.js library has been deprecated in favor of Chaijs.

-Please migrate to [k6Chaijs library](/javascript-api/jslib/k6chaijs).
+Please migrate to the [k6Chaijs library](/javascript-api/jslib/k6chaijs).
 The documentation below is retained for historical reasons.

 </Blockquote>